-Bitcoin mining impacts how many bitcoins are mined per day.
+Bitcoin mining impacts the number of Bitcoins mined per day.

 Quite a few articles and graphs on the internet provide statistics regarding Bitcoin mining data, and most of them will tell you that about 900 Bitcoins are mined per day.

 However, cryptocurrency is all about privacy which ensures that nobody can calculate the exact count of Bitcoins mined in a day.

 Most figures depend upon PC processing power and hash rate from mining pools (where Bitcoins are mined).